hyeonwoody/Beyond/README.md

 </br>

 ## 🧑‍💻: Intro
-❓ Problem : Needs to cut in time for editing video 😮
+❓Problem : Needs to cut in time for editing video 😮

-‼ Idea : Organizing video footages in right order and right place consumes a lot of time 🤔
+❗Idea : Organizing video footages in right order and right place consumes a lot of time 🤔

-💯 Solution : AUTOMATION 😁
+💯Solution : AUTOMATION 😁

  I develop it for my own good.